Take a Year

 "Nora," Neal started, sounding impatient, and maybe just a little too dismissive.

 "She's not wrong," Scott said, because she wasn't.
-"I do think it should be illegal for anyone to be forced to take the Cure, especially those who are still minors-and no, I don't approve of what my comrades did even to Magneto, after I had already left their company."
+"I do think it should be illegal for anyone to be forced to take the Cure, especially those who are still minors-and no, I don't approve of what my comrades did even to Magneto, after I had already left their company.
+I understand why they did it, but that's not the same as approving."
 He'd prepared that statement long ago, just in case anyone asked, and noone had before today, but he'd smelled it coming from Nora.

 "Well, he'll be getting his powers back along with the rest of them, won't he?" said Tom Ziegler.
 "And when he's no doubt all the more mad at everyone who isn't a mutant, and probably everyone who took the Cure even once, too.
 I'm afraid what your old friends did made the whole thing worse, Mr. Summers."